 The levels of biodiversity found in different societies and communities is bound up with economic activity i.e. the development of the built environment that encompasses economic and social infrastructure, alongside housing.
 The development of policy for preserving biodiversity is an increasingly important consideration for decision-makers, with a United Nations Summit held bi-annually to discuss international action to achieve this.

-Featured Biodiversity articles
+Biodiversity & Natural Capital articles

 All major housing developments in England will be required by law to deliver at least a 10% increase in biodiversity under new rules that came into force today.